kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// In other words, the interceptor with the highest index runs first.
 	//
 	// The maximum length of the interceptors list is 100.
+	// Interceptors are not supported when the pod is part of a workload (.spec.workloadRef is set).
 	// This field is immutable.
 	// +optional
 	// +patchMergeKey=name